cmondi18/spring-api/README.md

 ### How to run with Gradle

-Type from command line for running tests:
+Type from command line for running application:

 ```
 ./gradlew bootRun